Instructions for shipping

 When sending hazardous materials and dangerous goods

-Hazardous materials and dangerous goods require specific packaging, labeling, and documentation for transport.
-Federal and international authorities closely monitor shipments of hazardous materials or dangerous goods—including diagnostic specimens and infectious substances.
+Hazardous materials and dangerous goods require specific packaging, marking, labeling, and documentation for transport.
+Federal and international authorities closely monitor shipments of hazardous materials or dangerous goods.
+Anyone shipping a hazardous material must have documented training.
+Regulatory provisions for shipment must be met prior to shipment, including export control review requirements for international packages.

 Forms required for shipping & returns